tungnguyentu/trade/README.md

 ## Configuration

-Edit the `.env` file to configure your trading parameters:
+Edit the `.env` file to configure your trading parameters.
+The bot supports a wide range of configuration options:

 ```
 # Binance API Credentials